andrew207/splunk/README.md

 Sets the default "admin" user account password.
 Defaults to `changeme2019`.
 You can change this through the web interface once the container is running.

+# Ports

+`8000`

+HTTP Splunk web interface.
+Log in with the username `admin` and the value of `ADMIN_PASSWORD`, which defaults to `changeme2019`.

+`9997`

+SplunkTCP data stream, for receiving Splunk indexed data from Splunk Forwarders.

+`8089`

+HTTPS management API, if you require external API access such as for Deployment Server functionality.

+`514`

+Default Syslog port, if you decide to syslog directly to Splunk rather than the preferred method of monitoring files written by syslog-ng or similar.

 # Volumes

 `/splunkdata`